-I invited people who successfully implemented Montessori method into their parenting and teaching to share their opinion and expertise.
+I invited people who successfully implemented the Montessori method into their parenting and teaching to share their opinion and expertise.
 We are here to help those who are at the start of their Montessori journey.
-Here is a piece of knowledge that you won’t find in manuals, because we share from our personal experience something we have learnt from making our own mistakes.
-We hope we can help you to avoid them, have a smooth transition into the world of the Montessori method.
+Here is a piece of knowledge that you won’t find in manuals because we share our personal experiences something we have learned from making our own mistakes.
+We hope we can help you to avoid them, and have a smooth transition into the world of the Montessori method.

 I think one of the biggest missed opportunities for someone entering into the real world of a Montessori classroom is to not locate an experienced Montessori Guide to mentor with.

 For me, my training was helpful, but the real inner work, the transformational work, happened during my mentoring which I received for 8 years, and continue to.
 It is important to not isolate yourself, to observe when and wherever you can, to ask for guidance, and to look to the child when you are uncertain of what to do.

 Buying a few key pieces to start with, such as The Pink Tower, The Brown Stair, The Red Rods and The Knobless Cylinders are a great place to start.
 Many other activities can be put together using things that you have around the home.

-It’s easy to get sucked into reading blogs and pinning like crazy on Pinterest then putting together amazing work for the child to do but if the child is not drawn to the work, or not in a sensitive period for that particular type of work.
+It’s easy to get sucked into reading blogs and pinning like crazy on Pinterest and then putting together amazing work for the child to do but if the child is not drawn to the work, or not in a sensitive period for that particular type of work.
 Then the activity will flop and the parents often feel frustrated or annoyed.

-It’s important when you are starting out to sit back and observe, really watch your child and learn to see what lights them up, they all develop differently so accept your child is where he or she needs to be right now and take the cues for equipment, work and activities from there.
+It’s important when you are starting out to sit back and observe, really watch your child and learn to see what lights them up, they all develop differently so accept your child is where he or she needs to be right now and take the cues for equipment, work, and activities from there.

 There are many but I would say, being too controlling.
 Freedom in the Montessori classroom is not easy to keep well balanced.
-We cannot let everything become a free for all but we have to also be careful to not micromanage everything in the false hope of making normalization happen.
+We cannot let everything become free for all but we have to also be careful to not micromanage everything in the false hope of making normalization happen.

 The mirror and bar can often be placed in a communal area of the home, this will keep the child close to the rest of the family where we can observe them and they can observe us.
-The floor bed should be set-up in a quiet area of the home, either in their own bedroom or in the parent or older sibling’s room.
+The floor bed should be set up in a quiet area of the home, either in their own bedroom or in the parent or older sibling’s room.

 A. M. Sterling

 A properly set up environment is one that is free of clutter, distractions, and hazards and is accessible to your child regardless of age.
 This is something “Montessori Newbies” as well as skilled Montessorians must focus on constantly.

 Get rid of distractions such as the television and iPads.
 Minimize electrical cords, cover electrical outlets, and keep the space clean.
 Use the child’s point of view to help you adapt the environment to the child.
 Help put things within reach of the child by lowering them or by putting stools in place so they can reach things like sinks to wash hands or the countertop so that they may help out with meal preparation.

 Children are naturally curious, which creates the very foundation of their learning.
-Honor their curiosity by preparing the environment properly and gently guide your child as he or she blossoms into their full potential.
+Honor their curiosity by preparing the environment properly and gently guiding your child as he or she blossoms into their full potential.